 In 1996, the power plant’s overall energy efficiency was 62 percent, compared to a typical power plant energy efficiency of only 40 percent.
 Through 2008, the power plant efficiency increased to 72 percent due to plant modifications and implementation of sophisticated optimization technologies.
 Chilled water production strategies and a new gas turbine, operational in 2010, have contributed to reduced fuel consumption and increased efficiency of up to 88 percent.

 The Carl J. Eckhardt Heating and Power Complex has enabled the UT Austin main campus to continue growing while actively reducing the environmental impact due to fuel and water consumption.
-As the campus grows, so, too, will the efficiency of the complex, maintaining its status as the most efficient university utility in the U.S.
+As the campus grows, so, too, will the efficiency of the complex.

 How Does UT’s District Cooling Work?